 If you’re looking for a way to spend the afternoon that won’t break the bank, we’ve got you covered.
 Not far from town, there’s a spot on the river where you can cliff jump, cool off in small pools and take a leap from a rope swing, all for free!

-The jumps and rope swing aren’t too high (around 4 meters, or 12 feet), but if you’re not feeling like getting wet, you can always watch the locals doing crazy stunts and just relax next to waterfalls in the forest.
+The jumps and rope swing at El Salto aren’t too high (around 4 meters, or 12 feet), but if you’re not feeling like getting wet, you can always watch the locals doing crazy stunts and just relax next to waterfalls in the forest.
 Not a bad way to spend part of your day in La Fortuna!

-Total cost: This hidden gem is totally free, and will satisfy your adventure cravings.
+The best part: this hidden gem is totally free, and will satisfy your adventure cravings.

 Take the road just past the church in town head south on road 702.
 After about 1.5 km, the road will bend to the right and you might see cars parked on the side of the road.